ima-eky/100-days-of-code-course/README.md

 They are arranged from Day 1 to Day 100

 ## Steps To Follow
-**Detailed description and steps to follow for each projects are contained in the README file in each of the project directories**
+**Detailed description and steps to follow for each projects are contained in the README file in each of the project directories.**
 Generally, the following steps will apply to all projects.

 - **Star** this repository.